ChrisWhealy/porous_absorber/README.md

 # Porous Absorber Calculator

-Calculates the acoustic absorption curve of a variety of porous absorber systems mounted against a rigid backing such as a brick wall.
+Calculates the acoustic absorption curve of a variety of porous absorber devices mounted against a rigid backing such as a brick wall.

 The porous absorber is typically made from some material such as Rockwool or glass fibre insulation.
-You need to know the flow resistivity of this material in order to get the best results form these calculations.
+You need to know the flow resistivity of this material in order to get the best results from these calculations.

 ## Absorber Device Types